 Semrush collects social media data via the public APIs of these social media platforms.
 You can quickly get an overview of the performance of your social media profiles with Semrush.
 It can fetch details like followers, retweets, engagement, hashtags, video views, etc.

-If you are wondering if Semrush is accurate with its data, we tested the tool and came up with the verdict about how accurate is Semrush.
-Check it out here
+If you are wondering whether it is accurate with its data, we tested the tool and reached a verdict on Semrush’s accuracy, and were surprised by the results.

-Data collection is one thing, but analyzing and presenting it in a way that showcases the details in the easiest way possible is altogether different.
-Thankfully, Semrush aces it too.
-Here’s how Semrush process and analyze data:
+Data collection is one thing, but analyzing and presenting it in a way that showcases the details in the most effective manner is altogether different.
+Thankfully, Semrush excelled here as well.
+Here’s how Semrush processes and analyzes data:

 For analysis and live presentation, Semrush first cleans and organizes data.
 The process might include removing duplicate data and eliminating inconsistencies or errors in the raw data.
 By organizing data, Semrush ensures its quality and accuracy and prepares it for further analysis.